 I hurt my back badly and I can't do my job anymore.
-Unfortunately the injury was on the weekend and not at work, so I can't get any compensation or time off work for it.
+Unfortunately, the injury was on the weekend, and not at work, so I can't get any compensation or time off work for it.
 I don't know what I'm going to do.
 I'm afraid I won't be able to feed my family.
 What happens if I can't pay my mortgage?

-    I'm sorry to hear of your injury.
-Your anxiety is natural -- most people's initial reaction to a disabling injury is the fear that they'll never be able to work again and won't be able to provide for their family.
-Fortunately, the Social Security Administration provides insurance against this type of situation.
+I'm sorry to hear about your injury.
+Your anxiety is natural—most people's initial reaction to a disabling injury is the fear that they'll never be able to work again and won't be able to provide for their family.
+Fortunately, the Social Security Administration (SSA) provides insurance against this type of situation.

-    This part of Social Security is called Social Security Disability Insurance (SSDI), and everyone who has paid FICA taxes (or self-employment taxes) for a number of years has it.
-It's amazing how many people pay for this insurance but don't know about it; they mistakenly think their only option is SSI, which is only for those with very low income (though to answer your question, SSI recipients can keep their house and car and still receive benefits).
+This part of Social Security is called Social Security disability insurance (SSDI), and everyone who's paid FICA taxes (or self-employment taxes) for a number of years has it.
+It's amazing how many people pay for this insurance but don't know about it; they mistakenly think their only option is SSI, which is only for those with very low incomes.
+(Though to answer your question, SSI recipients can keep their house and car and still receive benefits).

-    Your family might be able to get benefits if you're found disabled.
-If you have a minor child, he or she can receive 50% of your benefit amount, and if your spouse is caring for your child or is of retirement age, he or she can receive 50% of your benefit amount (but if more than one dependent receives benefits, there's a family maximum benefit that will limit the amount of benefits your family can receive).
+Your family might be able to get SSDI benefits if you're found disabled, which can help.
+Your minor child can receive 50% of your benefit amount, and a spouse who's caring for your child or is of retirement age can receive 50% of your benefit amount (but if more than one dependent receives benefits, there's a family maximum benefit that will limit the amount of cash your family can receive).

-    While you wait for a decision, you may be able to get a loan modification or forbearance on your mortgage or get other forms of temporary assistance.
-And if you eventually get approved, you'll be paid back benefits to the date you became unable to work, which add up to a significant lump sum.
+While you wait for a decision, you might be able to get a loan modification or forbearance on your mortgage or get other forms of temporary assistance.
+And if you eventually get approved, you'll be paid back benefits to the date you became unable to work, which will add up to a significant lump sum.

 If your injury is expected to heal within a year, you won't qualify for Social Security disability benefits.
 But short-term disability benefits might be available through your employer or state government, depending on where you live.